Casa Grande Ruins National Monument: History of the area

-"Casa Grande" is Spanish for "big house" (Siwañ Wa'a Ki: in O'odham); these names refer to the largest structure on the site, which is what remains of a four-story structure that may have been abandoned by 1450.
+"Casa Grande" is Spanish for "big house" (Siwañ Wa'a Ki: in O'odham).
+These names refer to the largest structure on the site, which is what remains of a four-story structure that may have been abandoned by 1450.
 The structure is made of caliche, and has managed to survive the extreme weather conditions for about seven centuries.
 The large house consists of outer rooms surrounding an inner structure.
 The outer rooms are all three stories high, while the inner structure is four stories high.
 The structures were constructed using traditional adobe processes.
 The wet adobe is thicker at the base and adds significant strength.
 Noticeable horizontal cracks define the breaks between courses on the thick outer walls.
 The process consisted of using damp adobe to form the walls and then waiting for it to dry, and then building it up with more adobe.
-Casa Grande contained a ball court much like that found at Pueblo Grande de Nevada.
+Casa Grande contained a ball court much like that found at the Pueblo Grande Ruin and Irrigation Sites.
 Father Eusebio Kino was the first European to view the Hohokam complex in November 1694 and named it Casa Grande.
 Graffiti from 19th-century passers-by is scratched into its walls; though this is now illegal.
 Casa Grande now has a distinctive modern roof covering built in 1932.

 Administrative history

 In 1891, the monument underwent repairs supervised by Cosmos Mindeleff of the Bureau of American Ethnology, until funds ran out.
 Proclaimed Casa Grande Reservation on June 22, 1892 by Executive Order 28-A of President Benjamin Harrison, 480 acres around the ruins became the first prehistoric and cultural reserve in the United States.
-It was then re-designated a national monument by President Woodrow Wilson on August 3, 1918.
+It was then re-designated a U.S. national monument by President Woodrow Wilson on August 3, 1918.
 As with all historical areas administered by the National Park Service, Casa Grande was listed on the National Register of Historic Places on October 15, 1966.